tensorflow/community/rfcs/20190425-keras-premade-models.md

 ```

 ### Linear Models
-We provide linear models for classification and regression, where users can customize the loss and metrics.
 These linear models support mini-batch training.
 For large models, model parallelism needs to be performed via sharding the model properly, see [partition strategy in 2.0](https://github.com/tensorflow/community/blob/master/rfcs/20190116-embedding-partitioned-variable.md).

 #### Linear Regression
 For linear regression models, mean squared error loss is used by default.
 Metrics can be customized.